 - a) The feet or wheels of all items placed on the footpath should be covered with a suitable rubber stopper/tyre or other device to protect the pavement surface from damage.
 Permit holders are responsible for ensuring that their items do not cause damage to Council assets. - b) All signs, outdoor furniture and display items should be safe, structurally sound and of a design and construction so as to be able to withstand windy conditions.
-Safety should always be the first consideration. - c) Unless otherwise approved in a permit, items cannot be permanently affixed to any footpath, building, street furniture, pole or other structure. - d) Council will consider applications for solid panel screening and/or full length plastic blinds in connection with outdoor eating facilities.
-See Appendix One for minimum standards that will apply to such screening. - e) Items must be soundly constructed, stable, kept in good condition and not detract from the overall appearance and amenity of the area. - f) Where required, items must also meet Council specifications in terms of design and quality.
-Design standards for outdoor café furniture and goods displays are set out in Appendix One and Two.
-These standards must be complied with. - g) Only one A-Frame sign is allowed per premises (see Diagram 2 below).
+Safety should always be the first consideration.

+- c) Unless otherwise approved in a permit, items cannot be permanently affixed to any footpath, building, street furniture, pole or other structure. - d) Council will consider applications for solid panel screening and/or full length plastic blinds in connection with outdoor eating facilities.
+See Appendix One for minimum standards that will apply to such screening. - e) Items must be soundly constructed, stable, kept in good condition and not detract from the overall appearance and amenity of the area. - f) Where required, items must also meet Council specifications in terms of quality and design standards.
+Where appropriate, refer to the Revitalising Central Dandenong and the Springvale and Noble Park Activity Centre Technical Notes. - g) Appropriately designed displays that vary the specified dimensions may be granted approval if Council deems that the amenity of the streetscape will be enhanced and safety considerations are met. - b) Design standards apply to the approved use of the footpath for outdoor café furniture and for the display of goods as set out in Appendix One and Two.
+These standards must be complied with. - i) Only one A-Frame sign is allowed per premises (see Diagram 2 below).